 As cross country coach, Dager led his men's and women's teams to six team conference titles and six individual conference crowns combined over his five seasons.
 He also coached his athletes to 29 First Team All-Colonial States citations and nine all-region accolades, while mentoring Brett Kubiak to All-America finishes at the NCAA Division III Championships in 2013 & 2014.
 Additionally, four of his athletes have combined to win a total of six USTFCCCA Individual Academic All-America Awards.

 During Dager's time with the track & field program, one relay team and three individuals combined for seven All-America citations.
-As facilities coordinator, he was responsible for scheduling and maintenance of the Griffins' outdoor athletic facilities.

 Prior to arriving at Gwynedd Mercy, Dager spent three years (1998-01) as an assistant men's and women's cross country coach at Elizabethtown College, followed by five years (2002-07) as the Blue Jays' head women's cross country and assistant women's track & field coach.
 He led EC to one conference title and two NCAA National Championship berths while coaching two National Championship individual qualifiers and one All-American.
 In track & field, he helped mentor multiple National Championship qualifiers.

 Dager's experiences also include teaching in the Susquehanna Township and Souderton Area School Districts as a health & physical education teacher.
 He is a 1996 graduate of West Chester University with a bachelor of science in health and physical education.
 Dager also earned a master's degree in classroom management from Wilkes University in 2003.
 He is certified in adult CPR, adult first aid and adult AED.